OVERVIEW: The Lewis Family Foundation is a big youth funder in Boston that supports college access and readiness.

 FUNDING AREAS: Youth, college access and readiness

-IP TAKE: It’s all about youth and college for this funder when it comes to Boston giving, so don’t bother approaching it with other programs.
-Grants aren’t huge, but they are very locally focused.
+IP TAKE: It is all about youth and college for this funder when it comes to Boston giving.
+Grants are not necessarily huge, but they are very locally focused.